franke-hub/SDL/src/cpp/lib/pub/README.md

 Other library functions need to be kept at least semi-operational.
 They should work as well as possible as long as possible, but never segfault.
-(I'm talking about you, Trace.cpp, who used a map after it was deconstructed.
+(I'm talking about you, Trace.cpp.
+You used a map after it was deconstructed.
-The segfault was in std::map code but the problem was in Trace.cpp.)
+The segfault was in std::map code but the problem was in Trace.cpp which used a static map after the main program exited.)

-However, once we reach static object deconstruction there's no point in worrying about memory leaks any more.
+Once static object deconstruction starts, there's no point in worrying about memory leaks any more.
-We can rely on process termination cleanup to clean up what we can't.
+We rely on process termination to clean up what we can't.

 ----